gdsge/gdsge.github.io/source/example/safe_assets/safe_assets.rst

 =====================

 This example illustrates that the toolbox algorithm is especially effective to solve models where portfolio choices are sensitive to the asset price, which are traditionally considered ill-behaved problems.
-In `Cao, Evans, and Luo (2020) <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3552189>`_, we solve another model which is traditionally considered ill-behaved: a two-country DSGE model with portfolio choices in which the returns to assets are close to collinear in certain region of the state space.
+In `Cao, Evans, and Luo (2020) <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3552189>`_, we solve another model which is traditionally considered ill-behaved: a two-country DSGE model with portfolio choices in which the returns to assets are close to collinear in certain regions of the state space.

 Or you can directly proceed to :ref:`Toolbox API`.